 The projects either ‘enhance utilisation of our marine resources within environmental and biological constraints’ and complement research already funded by Sustainable Seas, or ‘increase diversification in marine economies’, ie add value to the marine economy.

-- A feasibility study of coastal acidification mitigation strategies for the mussel industry
+- Ocean acidification mitigation strategies for the mussel industry

 - Re-use of offshore infrastructure and platforms: assessing value to communities, industry and environment

-- Making a new blue economy in Kaikoura: a participatory process approach
+- New blue economy in Kaikōura: a participatory process approach

-- Submarine canyons: how important are they for connecting coastal and deep-sea ecosystems?
+- Submarine canyons: connecting coastal and deep-sea ecosystems

-- Sediment tolerance and mortality thresholds of offshore benthos
+- Sediment tolerance and mortality thresholds of benthic habitats

 - Quantifying marine biodiversity using environmental DNA

-- Estimating historic effects from sedimentation and fishing, Nelson Bays
+- Estimating historic effects from sedimentation and fishing

 Latest news and updates